DavidWells/davidwells.io-v1/content/blog/2013-02-21-specialize-now.md

 Instead of specializing and becoming the best at something, people tend to generalize their skills and fall into mediocrity.

-The <strong>only way</strong> to find your specialty is by trying many things and finding what sets you on fire.
+The **only way** to find your specialty is by trying many things and finding what sets you on fire.

-Once you land on something that moves you. <strong>Chase it with everything you have.</strong>
+Once you land on something that moves you. **Chase it with everything you have.**

 Take a long shot.

 You will fail many times along the way.
 You might even fail completely.

-But failure is merely a stepping stone to your final destination and eventually luck will give you your shot.
+But failure is merely a stepping stone to your final destination, and eventually, luck will give you your shot.
 Take it.